Costs of Moving

-If you have kids, are planning on doing a lot of the moving yourself, then you might be interested in investing in some babysitting.
-Kids like to think they can help, but more often than not small children can be more of hindrance than a help, in my experience.
-Plus, if you’re planning on driving you’re own moving truck, then you might have to have an additional vehicle if you have kids in car seats.
+If you have kids, are planning on doing a lot of moving yourself, then you might be interested in investing in some babysitting.
+Kids like to think they can help, but more often than not small children can be more of a hindrance than a help, in my experience.
+Plus, if you’re planning on driving your own moving truck, then you might have to have an additional vehicle if you have kids in car seats.
 If you’re taking the whole family with you to unpack and move in together then a moving truck is not the best family transportation vehicle.

 10. Unusual Driving Route